Orte des Erinnerns (Berlin-Schöneberg)

 Insider Tips

-To avoid crowds, aim to visit during weekdays, particularly in the morning.
-This not only allows for a more personal experience but also gives you the opportunity to connect deeply with the memorial’s significance without distractions.
+• Crowd Avoidance: To avoid larger crowds, aim for a visit during weekdays or early mornings.
+This allows for a more personal experience to engage with the memorial’s significance.

 Practical Information